RiverArchitect/RA_wiki/wiki/LifespanDesign-code.md

 ## Conventions

-The Rasters creation results from and functions that are stored in `cLifespanDesignAnalysis.py`. functions create Rasters with lifespan data (0 to 20 years in the sample case) and functions create Rasters with design parameters such as the required stables grain size of angular boulders (rocks).\
+The Rasters creation results from and functions that are stored in `cLifespanDesignAnalysis.py`. functions create Rasters with lifespan data (0 to 20 years in the sample case) and functions create Rasters with design parameters such as the required stables grain size of angular boulders (rocks).<br/>
 Class names start with an upper case letter and do not contain any special characters, also excluding dash or underscore signs.
 Instantiations of classes are all lower case letters.
 Features, Parameters, and Analysis classes are stored in separate files called `cFeatureLifespan.py`, `cParameters.py` and `cLifespanDesignAnalysis.py`, respectively.
-In addition, Feature classes may inherit subfeature classes from files names `cSubfeature.py`, for example, `cPlants.py`.\
+In addition, Feature classes may inherit subfeature classes from files names `cSubfeature.py`, for example, `cPlants.py`.<br/>
-Function names consist of lower case letters only and the underscore sign "\_" separates words.\
+Function names consist of lower case letters only and the underscore sign "\_" separates words.<br/>
 All class names, variable names, and function names are in alphabetic order (a = up, z = down), except the s, which determine the [parameter run hierarchy](#order).

 ## Order of analysis (hierarchy) and temp (.cache) Raster names<a name="order"></a>

 The best position of restoration features and their lifespans depend on multiple parameters in most cases.
 The output Rasters (lifespan maps) are computed in by batch-processing every parameter (i.e., one parameter map is processed after another).
 This batch processing strictly follows the below-listed hierarchy:

-1. Flow depth Rasters (dimensional) starting with the lowest discharge to the highest discharge\
+1. Flow depth Rasters (dimensional) starting with the lowest discharge to the highest discharge<br/>
     Internal Raster name: `ras_hQQQQQQ`

-2. Flow velocity Rasters (dimensional) starting with the lowest discharge to the highest discharge\
+2. Flow velocity Rasters (dimensional) starting with the lowest discharge to the highest discharge<br/>
     Internal Raster name: `ras_uQQQQQQ`

-3. Hydraulic Rasters (dimensionless)\
+3. Hydraulic Rasters (dimensionless)<br/>
     Internal Raster name: `ras_taux` (dimensionless bed shear stress) or `ras_Fr` (Froude number); if needed: the hierarchy among the dimensionless hydraulic numbers is not important

-4. Mobile bed, fine sediment, and stable grain size Raster analysis\
+4. Mobile bed, fine sediment, and stable grain size Raster analysis<br/>
     Internal Raster name: `ras_Dcr` (mobile or stable grain size)

-5. Topographic change Rasters\
+5. Topographic change Rasters<br/>
     Internal Raster names: `ras_fill` (fill Raster only), `ras_scour` (scour only) or `ras_tcd` (combined fill and scour)

-6. Detrended DEM Raster analysis\
+6. Detrended DEM Raster analysis<br/>
     Internal Raster name: `ras_det` (relevant, e.g., for berm setback)

-7. Morphological Unit Rasters\
+7. Morphological Unit Rasters<br/>
     Internal Raster name: `ras_mu`

-8. Side channel delineation\
+8. Side channel delineation<br/>
     Internal Raster name: `ras_sch`

-9. Depth to water table\
+9. Depth to water table<br/>
     Internal Raster name: `ras_d2w` (relevant, e.g., for plantings and terrain grading)

-The dimensional hydraulic maps need to be invoked before any other analysis is performed because the *u* and *h* maps are the only ones that entirely cover the area of interest, without "`noData`" pixels.\
+The dimensional hydraulic maps need to be invoked before any other analysis is performed because the *u* and *h* maps are the only ones that entirely cover the area of interest, without "`noData`" pixels.<br/>
 Every `feature` has a `feature.parameter_list` attribute containing a list of parameters that determine the feature lifespan and applicability space.
 The parameters are ordered in the `feature.parameter_list` according to the hierarchy.
 Once the last element of `feature.parameter_list` is processed and stored in the cache folder, the code exits the loop and copies the last `ras_parameter` to the `Output/Rasters/condition/` folder.
 This copy is renamed `lf_shortname`, where the usage of [shortnames](River-design-features#introduction-and-feature-groups) is necessary because `arcpy` cannot save or copy Raster with names exceeding 13 characters when GRID Rasters are used (even though the primary Raster type if *GeoTIFF*).

 ## Add parameters<a name="addpar"></a>